OpenGPTX/docs/notebooks/configuration.md

 # Notebook configuration

+The following sections walk you through the configuration form for creating a new notebook server.

 ## 1. Provide a name and select a namespace

 ![name and namespace](/img/notebooks/name.png)

--   name: Give your Notebook Server a name to identify it in the list of Notebook Servers later.
+-   **name**: Give your Notebook Server a name to identify it in the list of Notebook Servers later.
 -   namespace: This will be automatically filled with your personal namespace.
 It indicates in which context the Notebook Server will be